enzolutions/backbone.drupal/README.md

 Before to test in Drupal 8 be sure the REST Resource Content for methods Get, Post, Update , Delete and Patch has json as format and Basic Auth as Authentication method.

+You can enable Rest resources using [Drupal Console](http://drupalconsole.com) command **rest:enable**

-You can do this with the contributed module [Rest UI](https://www.drupal.org/project/restui) I recommend use the git version until Drupal 8 get his first official release.
+Additionally you could enable Rest resources with contributed module [Rest UI](https://www.drupal.org/project/restui) I recommend use the git version until Drupal 8 get his first official release.

 Your configuration must look similar to following image.